-If a member refuses to vote, his vote shall be counted for the negative.
+(3) If a member refuses to vote, his vote shall be counted for the negative.

+[Clause 5 amended by No. 19 of 2010 s.
+51.]

+6. Adjournment of meetings

-6. The members present at a meeting may, from time to time, adjourn the meeting.
+(1) The members present at a meeting may, from time to time, adjourn the meeting.

-If a quorum is not present within half-an-hour after the time appointed for a meeting, the members present, or any one member if only one is present, or the secretary if no member is present, may adjourn such meeting to any time not later than 7 days from the date of such adjournment:
+(2) If a quorum is not present within half-an-hour after the time appointed for a meeting, the members present, or any one member if only one is present, or the secretary if no member is present, may adjourn such meeting to any time not later than 7 days from the date of such adjournment.

-Provided that nothing herein contained shall be construed to prevent the adjournment of any meeting to a later hour of the same day on which such meeting was appointed to be held.
+(3) Nothing in this clause shall be construed to prevent the adjournment of any meeting to a later hour of the same day on which such meeting was appointed to be held.

+[Clause 6 amended by No. 19 of 2010 s.
+51.]

+7. Notice of meeting

-7. All notices of any meeting shall be in writing, and shall be delivered or sent by post or otherwise to the address of each of the members previous to the meeting.
+All notices of any meeting shall be in writing, and shall be delivered or sent by post or otherwise to the address of each of the members previous to the meeting.

+[Clause 7 amended by No. 19 of 2010 s.
+51.]

+8. Effect of refusal or neglect to act or non-attendance

-8. If any member refuses or neglects to act or to attend any duly convened meeting of the Board, all lawful acts and proceedings of the Board shall be as valid and effectual as if they had been done or authorised by the full Board.
+If any member refuses or neglects to act or to attend any duly convened meeting of the Board, all lawful acts and proceedings of the Board shall be as valid and effectual as if they had been done or authorised by the full Board.

+[Clause 8 amended by No. 19 of 2010 s.
+51.]

+9. Validity not affected by vacancy etc.

-9. No proceedings of the Board shall be invalidated by reason of any defect in any appointment, or by reason of there being any vacancy in the number of members at the time of such proceedings, provided that the number is not reduced below 3.
+No proceedings of the Board shall be invalidated by reason of any defect in any appointment, or by reason of there being any vacancy in the number of members at the time of such proceedings, provided that the number is not reduced below 3.

+[Clause 9 amended by No. 19 of 2010 s.
+51.]

-Third Schedule
+Third Schedule — Form of declaration

-[Section 7.]
+[s.
+7.]

+[Heading amended by No. 19 of 2010 s.
+4.]

 I, A.B., do hereby solemnly and sincerely declare that I will, to the best of my ability, and without partiality, favour, or affection, correctly survey and delineate the boundaries of any lands I may be instructed to survey.

 And I make this solemn declaration by virtue of section 106 of the Evidence Act 1906.